Kushagra7777/Pdf-reader-chat-bot/README.md

 ## Note

 This project is a demonstration of how AI-powered chatbots can facilitate document exploration and information retrieval.
 It is intended for educational and research purposes.

----

-You can replace `[Specify your chosen license here]` with the appropriate license for your project.
-Feel free to customize this README template further to include additional information specific to your project.
-If you have any questions or need further assistance, please let me know!